utkarsh009/Bnita/README.md

 1. <del>Adding support for creating an instance of class Bnita in the anita script.</del>
 2. <del>Adding support for running tests.</del>
 3. Add extra features if required.

+# Note:
+This is currently a dormant repository, which remains as a proof of concept showing how anita could have been modularised.
+It isn’t under active development as all the updates are being directly pushed to anita.
+Development might resume later.